Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Preliminaries

 In the case of our nonlinear closed-loop system~\cref{eqn:closed_loop_dynamics}, where computing the reachable sets exactly is computationally intractable, we can instead compute outer-approximations of the reachable sets, $\bar{\mathcal{R}}(\mathcal{X}_0)\supseteq\mathcal{R}_t(\mathcal{X}_0)$.
 This is useful if the finite-time reach-avoid properties of the system as described by outer-approximations of the reachable sets are verified, because that implies the finite-time reach-avoid properties of the \textit{exact} closed loop system are verified as well.

-Furthermore, tight outer-approximations of the reachable sets are desirable for two reasons.
-They enable verification of tight goal and avoid set specifications about the exact system, and they reduce the chances of verification being unsuccessful even if the exact system meets the specifications.
+Tight outer-approximations of the reachable sets are desirable, as they enable verification of tight goal and avoid set specifications, and they reduce the chances of verification being unsuccessful even if the exact system meets the specifications.